mbhall88/ssubmit/README.md

 Memory (`-m,--mem`) is intended to be a little more user-friendly than the `sbatch --mem` option.
 For example, you can pass `-m 0.5g` and `ssubmit` will interpret and convert this as 500M.
-However, `-m 1.7G` will be rounded up to 2G.
-One place where this option differs from `sbatch` is that if you don't give units, it will be interpreted as bytes - i.e., `-m 1000` will be converted to 1K.
 Units are case-insensitive.
+Memory values over 1M will be rounded up to the nearest whole number.
+For example, 1.1M will be rounded up to 2M.
+If you want to use the default memory limit of your cluster, then just pass `-m 0`.

+For simplicity's sake, all values over one megabyte are passed to sbatch as megabytes - e.g., 1.1G will be passed as 1100M.

 ### Time